Conrad Grebel University College

-Conrad Grebel University College is a university college affiliated with the University of Waterloo in Waterloo, Ontario, Canada.
+Conrad Grebel University College (or simply Grebel; pronounced "grey-bull") is a liberal arts university college affiliated with the University of Waterloo in Waterloo, Ontario, Canada.
 It is affiliated with the Mennonite Church Canada.

 The college is named after Conrad Grebel, a co-founder of the Swiss Brethren movement who is called the "Father of Anabaptists".

 History

 Starting in the late 1950s, discussions among Harvey W. Taves (Director of the Canadian office of the Mennonite Central Committee) and others occurred with the purpose of establishing a college undergirded by the peace commitment of the Mennonite church.
 Following the founding of Conrad Grebel College in 1963, Taves served as secretary of the board for several years.
-In 2001, it has become a university.
+In 2001, it became a university.

 An Act respecting Conrad Grebel University College was assented to June 24, 2004.